idno/known/docs/install/upgrade.md

 That's it!

 !!! note "GitHub users"
-    If you're using a direct checkout from Github (rather than using one of the prepared packages), you need to update any dependencies using ```composer update```
+    If you're using a direct checkout from GitHub (rather than using one of the prepared packages), you need to update any dependencies using ```composer update```

 If you are upgrading from a significantly older version of Known, or if a config.ini file no longer exists in your installation directory, you may need to perform the following additional steps: